Virginia Peninsula AVA: Climate

 the north and lower than in the region to the south.

 According to the petition, temperatures above 90 F reduce photosynthesis in grapevines.
 Because photosynthesis is the process which produces sugar, reduced photosynthesis rates would require fruit to hang longer to achieve optimal sugar levels.
 The longer hang time increases the risk of disease or animals destroying a crop before it can be harvested.
 The petition states that, on average, almost 30 percent of the growing season days within the AVA have temperatures above 90 F. Additionally, frequent rains during the harvest period, particularly rainfall amounts over 1⁄2 in, can cause ripening fruit to swell or split and can dilute flavors.
-The high growing season temperatures combined with frequent rainfall during the typical harvest season mean that vineyard managers frequently face the decision whether to pick grapes before they’ve reached peak ripeness, or to let the fruit continue to ripen but potentially spoil.
+The high growing season temperatures combined with frequent rainfall during the typical harvest season mean that vineyard managers frequently face the decision whether to pick grapes before they've reached peak ripeness, or to let the fruit continue to ripen but potentially spoil.
+The USDA plant hardiness zones range from 7b to 8b.

 Viticulture

 In August 2012, there were just over 112 acre planted to commercial vineyards.
 There are currently at least six commercial vineyards and six bonded wineries operating within the Virginia Peninsula AVA including the Williamsburg Winery, Jolene Family Winery, Gauthier Vineyards, New Kent Winery, Saudé Creek Vineyards and Upper Shirley Vineyards.

 Kirsten M. Duffeler and Amanda Shortt of The Williamsburg Winery were the petitioners for the Virginia Peninsula AVA that has unique climatological and geological conditions for growing grapes.
-Their winery, founded in 1985 by Patrick G. Duffeler, is one of the state's largest wineries which cultivates 42 acre and produces approximately 40,000 cases of wine each year.
-Actually, the AVA petition began ten years prior, when Duffeler and the other Peninsula vintners were compiling the data to submit for the establishment of an AVA.
-Originally a Belgium native, Duffeler first visited Williamsburg in 1961 and fell in love with the region.
-In 1983, he and his wife Peggy purchased 300 acre and founded The Williamsburg Winery in 1985, when there were only 14 wineries in Virginia.
 Now a total of six successful wineries are located on the Peninsula and the formalization of the AVA is recognition that they are in a distinct wine producing region with some special characteristics.

 A wide range of wine types and styles are produced within the Virginia Peninsula AVA.
 Classic vinifera grapes including Cabernet Franc, Merlot, Chardonnay, Riesling, and Viognier, as relatively obscure vinifera grapes Tannat, Petite Verdot, and Petit Manseng are processed.
 Hybrid varieties including Norton, Chambourcin, and Vidal Blanc are also grown in the region as well.

-As Virginia’s newest AVA, Virginia Peninsula produces some of the best wine in the Commonwealth achieving national and international acclaim.
+As Virginia's newest AVA, Virginia Peninsula produces some of the best wine in the Commonwealth achieving national and international acclaim.
 Consequently, the Virginia Peninsula Wine Trail boasts a successful enotourism industry providing visitors a scenic hospitality to sample the terroir-driven vintages reminiscent of other prestigious wine-growing regions in Europe and pay homage to the early settlers who planted the first regional vineyards.